iraftoul/WordPress/readme.md

 oc get routes
 ```

 Copy the generated host name from your terminal and paste it in any browser.
 You should see the welcome screen of the deployed WordPress application.

+### Step 5: Configure the Wordpress application

 Provide the following information:

-Site title, username, password and your email.
+** Site title, username, password and your email. **

 After successfully setting up WordPress, the login screen opens.
 Use the username and password you provided to log in.

-You can now start editing on Wordpress.
+Hopefully everything is now set up and you can start editing on Wordpress.

-For more information feel free to have a look at this post:
+For more context and input on the topic feel free to go through this post by IBM:

 https://developer.ibm.com/languages/php/tutorials/build-deploy-wordpress-on-openshift/